 But if a potential 3 came along, then none of the above would apply.
 Because they are a 3 and a keeper.

 Moral Of The Story

 Judge every potential suitor you meet by what your circumstances at that time dictate.
 If you aren’t in a position for a full-on relationship, don’t pretend that you’re a 3.
-Accept that you are a 2, weigh up whether the other person is a 2 and don’t rule out an FWB for now.
+Accept that you are a 2, weigh up whether the other person is a 2 and don’t rule out a friends with benefits for now.
 You just never know what tomorrow might bring.